NuTerraLabs/MetaCognition/README.md

 # MetaCognition
-An explorration into synthetic metacognition
+An exploration into synthetic metacognition